Statement on digital accessibility of the CovPass-App (Android)

 This app is partially incompatible with BGG and BITV 2.0 due to the following exceptions.

 The content listed below is not accessible due to incompatibility with BGG and BITV 2.0.
 We are working on removing this as soon as possible:

 - On the "View Certificates" page there is articulated content, no elements for headings are used to mark up the headings.

 - In some cases, the structural elements for the lists are not properly used, for example, on the page "View certificates".

-- Only orientation of the device in portrait mode is supported, but does not work optimally on all device types.
+- The orientation of the device in landscape mode is supported, but does not work optimally on all device types.

 - Keyboard focus order is not coherent and understandable in some cases.
 In several places, visually hidden elements get keyboard focus.